GoosefleetEO/aa-memberaudit/README.md

 # Member Audit

-A fork of https://gitlab.com/ErikKalkoken/aa-memberaudit modified for use by Gooseflock Featheration
+A *former* fork of https://gitlab.com/ErikKalkoken/aa-memberaudit modified for use by Gooseflock Featheration

+This fork is retired and contains significant bugs that **WILL** result in an ESI ban.
+Do not use it.

 ## Changes